 The purpose of the ARU Children’s Book Illustration Inclusivity Bursary is to encourage and support talented UK students from under-represented groups to study the MA Children’s Book Illustration course at ARU’s Cambridge School of Art.

 It aims to help overcome some of the barriers that currently prevent students from under-represented groups from taking up this course of study, and subsequently progressing into a successful career as a children’s book illustrator.

-The 2022 Bursary is a one-off award of £11,200 (paid to the recipient in instalments – one instalment for each trimester of study) which is intended to cover either full tuition fees for study on the MA Children’s Book Illustration course at ARU’s Cambridge School of Art or typical student living expenses.
+The 2023 Bursary is a one-off award of £12,100 (paid to the recipient in instalments – one instalment for each trimester of study) which is intended to cover either full tuition fees for study on the MA Children’s Book Illustration course at ARU’s Cambridge School of Art or typical student living expenses.

 It also includes one-year bespoke mentorship to help the recipient student find their footing in the industry after graduating.
 This is provided by Picture Hooks, an organisation offering opportunity and development for emerging picture book illustrators.